Get

 Signs of Fear or Aggression

-On the flip side, if your cat or dog is growling, hissing, snapping, or swatting at the other pet, then it’s best to separate them immediately.
-This behavior may indicate that they’re not comfortable with each other yet and need more time alone before attempting playtime again.
+On the flip side, if your cat or dog is growling, hissing, snapping, or swatting at the other pet, with raised fur or other body language signs of distress and fear, then it’s best to distract and separate them immediately.
+This behavior may indicate that they’re not comfortable with each other yet, or they’ve had enough and need more time socializing and just spending time around each other before attempting playtime again.
+Some dogs that have a high prey and chase drive may get too easily stimulated when they see a cat running around and need particular care when being introduced to one, to learn which behavior is desirable.

 Other Signs of a Playful Relationship